christian-carnate/christian-carnate.github.io/_posts/2023-12-30-Passing-the-CompTIA-Trifecta.md

 There are a couple of exam-specific tips I can share for the Security+.
 - Like the Network+ (and all CompTIA exams), the Security+ is vendor-neutral.
 Everything is surface-level, so you do not need to understand all concepts in-depth.
 As long as you understand all of the content in Professor Messer's videos and know the exam objectives by heart, then you will be fine.
 - This exam is more of a grammar and memorization test rather than a "solution implementation" test.
 Create flashcards or create a wordwall to help you memorize definitions.
 However, keep in mind that the Security+ isn't a pure definition test.
 You will be tasked with solving real-life scenarios and problems.
+Pick out the key words and phrases that a question contains and make a determination.
 - The PBQs require a lot of critical thinking and logical analysis.
 Read the question carefully, examine all parts of the PBQ, and make a determination based on the details you found.

 ## How Do I Start Studying?